3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 At this point, we encountered several problems with our build.

-With `GRUB_SIGN_VERIFY` variable enabled, every grub component needed to be signed so that grub could use it.
+With `GRUB_SIGN_VERIFY` variable enabled, every GRUB component needed to be signed so that grub could use it.
 The recipes from `meta-efi-secure-boot` take care of generating the signatures.
-However, the `grubenv` signature was missing from our output files.
+However, the `grubenv` signature was missing from our output files.  `grubenv` is a file, which allows defining environment variables for GRUB.
 As it turns out, the layer does not automatically sign that file.
-We had to append that feature to the `grub-efi` recipe:
+We had to append that feature to the `grub-efi`
+recipe:

 ```bitbake
 # grub-efi_%.bbappend